The template

 Opening and outcome (3 min)

 The facilitator states the one-sentence purpose of the meeting and the desired outcomes for each of the two topics.
 If anyone joined without seeing the pre-read, this is the moment to note it (and decide whether to proceed or reschedule).
 For recurring meetings, replace this block with a 60-second review of action items from the previous session: complete, in progress, blocked.
-The Gallup workplace research found that meetings opened with a clear purpose statement within the first sixty seconds are 2.5 times more likely to be rated productive afterwards by attendees.
+Meetings that open with a clear purpose statement in the first sixty seconds are far more likely to be rated productive afterwards, because every later decision in the meeting can be weighed against a stated outcome.

 Primary topic discussion (10 min)